yuksk/SIDAM/readme.md

 ﻿# SIDAM

-Spectroscopic imaging data analysis macro for Igor Pro.

-## Description

-Noteworthy features of this macro are strong supports for analyzing 3D map data.
-- Flexible viewer: interactively show spectra at a mouse cursor, an Igor Pro cursor, or along a line on an image, which can be a topograph, a conductance map, or any other image of your analysis.
-- Powerful synchronization: layers of 3D map data, axis ranges of multiple images, and cursor locations of multiple images.
-- Attentive layer support: adjust color range, update an annotation text, and save a movie of layers.

-Of course, basic features (Subtraction, Line profile, Fourier transform, Fourier filter, Symmetrize Fourier transform, Correlation, Histogram, etc.) also included.
+``SIDAM`` is a **s**pectroscopic **i**maging **d**ata **a**nalysis **m**acro written in Igor Pro.
+``SIDAM`` is designed so that you can easily perform basic analyses and can concentrate on searching something new.
+You can use ``SIDAM`` via both GUI and CUI.
+You do not have to remember each command, but at the same time you can incorporate SIDAM functions into your scripts.

+Here is a list of frequently used basic features:
+- Flexible interactive viewer
+  - A spectrum or an image
+  - A spectrum or spectra along a line from a map
+  - A layer of map
+  - Line profiles
+  - Synchronize multiple images (axis range, layer index, and cursor position)
+- Color range adjustment (both fixed and flexible values)
+- Color table selection (more than 100 tables are imported from outside)
+- Background subtraction
+- Fourier analysis
+  - Fourier transform
+  - Fourier filter
+  - Symmetrize Fourier transform
+- Correlation
+- Histogram
+- Work function

 ## Requirement